Treasures of Thailand

 Day 15: Phuket, Bangkok, USA.
-Enjoy a final day at leisure.
-Later today, transfer to the airport for the short flight to Bangkok.
-Continue to the USA via Taipei, arriving in Los Angeles later today.
+Today, transfer to the airport for the short flight to Bangkok.
+Continue to the USA via Taipei.
 Breakfast provided.

 You may take both Angkor Wat and Phuket extensions, in that order.
-On Day 15 of the Angkor Wat extension, you'll continue to Phuket Island for 3 nights, returning to LAX on Day 18.
+On Day 15 of the Angkor Wat extension, you'll continue to Phuket Island for 3 nights, returning on Day 18.

 We were recently on a tour of yours to Thailand, and I just want to commend you for providing us with a great tour.
 It was wonderful, interesting, stimulating, and well done.
 But I want to single out our Tour Director for praise.
 He was constantly seeking out interesting things of particular interest to our group.
 He was amusing, thoughtful, and resourceful.